Home > Analyses > Utilities > CenterPoint Energy, Inc.

 SWOT Analysis

-This analysis highlights CenterPoint Energy’s key internal and external factors to guide informed investment decisions.
+This analysis highlights CenterPoint Energy’s key strategic factors to guide informed investment decisions.

 Strengths